 Have emergency and safety equipment installed in highly-accessible and highly-visible spots

 This doesn’t just mean fire extinguishers within easy reach of your staff, but also other essentials such as emergency lighting equipment (in case of blackouts or power loss) and first aid kits (in case of injuries).
 You can also think further ahead and have emergency caches of food and water in specific spots in your establishment, in the event of massive natural disasters that could result in food shortages—such as typhoons and earthquakes.
-Other equipment that you can consider are tools to pry doors open or to smash obstacles open with, like crowbars and hammers.
+Other equipments that you can consider are tools to pry doors open or to smash obstacles open with, like crowbars and hammers.

 Mark evacuation routes and exits clearly